cnulenka/Casting-Agency-Web-App/README.md

 5. Viewing actors of any movie.

 Roles and Permissions
--Casting Assistant
+- Casting Assistant
---Can view actors and movies
+	- Can view actors and movies
--Casting Director
+- Casting Director
---All permissions a Casting Assistant has and…
+	- All permissions a Casting Assistant has and…
---Add or delete an actor from the database
+	- Add or delete an actor from the database
---Modify actors or movies
+ 	- Modify actors or movies
--Executive Producer
+- Executive Producer
---All permissions a Casting Director has and…
+	- All permissions a Casting Director has and…
---Add or delete a movie from the database
+	- Add or delete a movie from the database

 #### Database Setup
 Download and Install postgres database.
 Create a local database and update the setup.sh